Walter Murch: Career

 Murch started editing and mixing sound with Francis Ford Coppola's The Rain People (1969).
 Subsequently, he worked on George Lucas's THX 1138 and American Graffiti and Coppola's The Godfather before editing picture and mixing sound on Coppola's The Conversation, for which he received an Academy Award nomination in sound in 1974.
 Murch also mixed the sound for Coppola's The Godfather Part II which was released in 1974, the same year as The Conversation.
-He did sound design work on Apocalypse Now, for which he won his first Academy Award in 1979 and he was also significantly involved in the re-editing work that resulted in the extended Apocalypse Now Redux in 2001.
+He did picture editing and sound design work on Apocalypse Now, for which he won his first Academy Award in 1979 and he was also significantly involved in the re-editing work that resulted in the extended Apocalypse Now Redux in 2001.

-In 1985 he directed his only feature film, Return to Oz, which he co-wrote with Gill Dennis.
-After the film failed at the box office, he never directed another film.
+In 1985, he directed his only feature film, Return to Oz, which he co-wrote with Gill Dennis.
+After the film failed at the box office and displeased many critics with its dark and surreal imagery, he never directed another film.

-In 1988 Murch was one of the editors on The Unbearable Lightness of Being, directed by Philip Kaufman.
+In 1988, Murch was one of the editors on The Unbearable Lightness of Being, directed by Philip Kaufman.

 Murch edits in a standing position, comparing the process of film editing to "conducting, brain surgery and short-order cooking" since all conductors, cooks, and surgeons stand when they work.
 In contrast, when writing, he does so lying down.
 His reason for this is that where editing film is an editorial process, the creative process of writing is opposite that, and so he lies down rather than sit or stand up, to separate his editing mind from his creating mind.

 Murch has written one book on film editing, In the Blink of an Eye (1995), which has been translated into many languages including Chinese, Italian, Hebrew, Spanish, French, German, Hungarian and Persian.
 His book describes many of his notable techniques used in his film editing.
-One of his most praised techniques he refers to as "the rule of six" referring to the 6 criteria in a film that he examines when making a cut.
+One of his most praised techniques he refers to as "the rule of six" referring to the six criteria in a film that he examines when making a cut.
 In his book, Murch also describes editing as more of a psychological practice with a goal of anticipating and controlling the thoughts of the audience.

 Before this, he wrote the foreword to Michel Chion's Audio-Vision: Sound on Screen (1994).
 He was also the subject of Michael Ondaatje's book The Conversations (2002), which consists of several conversations between Ondaatje and Murch; the book emerged from Murch's editing of The English Patient, which was based on Ondaatje's novel of the same name.

-In 2007 the documentary Murch premiered at the San Francisco International Film Festival, which centered on Murch and his thoughts on filmmaking.
+In 2007, the documentary Murch premiered at the San Francisco International Film Festival, which centered on Murch and his thoughts on filmmaking.

 In 2012, Murch's translations of short stories by the Italian writer Curzio Malaparte were published as The Bird That Swallowed Its Cage.